“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 - Buy a Danbotchi (approx. ¥100,000).

-- Cover the entire specific with Lead Sheets (Sound Insulation Sheets).
+- Cover the entire surface with multiple layers of Lead Sheets (Sound Insulation Sheets).

-Only after this additional investment and labor will you get performance comparable to or slightly better than the e-Sax.
+Only after this DIY modification will you get performance comparable to or slightly better than the “e-Sax”.
 Do not expect to just “buy and play.”
+Also, in summer, it becomes a Hellish Sauna, so be prepared for sweaty practice sessions.

 Option 3: [Budget: ¥500,000+] Professional Soundproof Room (Professional)#

-“I want to play for the rest of my life.”
-“I want a 24/7 practice environment.”
-If this is your wish, investing in a professional unit soundproof room from the start is often cheaper and more satisfying in the long run than repeated half-measures.
+“I want to practice saxophone as a lifelong hobby.”
+“I want an environment where I can play 24 hours a day.”
+If you wish this strongly, investing in a professional unit soundproof room from the start is often cheaper and more satisfying in the long run than repeating half-baked investments.

 YAMAHA Avitecs / KAWAI Nasaal#